zabenno/wireguard_api/README.md

 # wireguard_api
-A REST API server to broker basic connections between clients and servers.

-This documentation is in real need of a refresh, will look at doing this in the near future.
+This repo contains the code for a Python3 based web API service that allows for the brokering of connections between wireguard servers and their clients.
+It also includes a Golang based agent that negotiates with the broker the details of a hosts wireguard connection.

 ## Overview
 The goal of this project is to create an automated way of brokering connections between Wireguard clients and their servers.